iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 Other tools tend to focus on experiment navigation by saving metrics and artifacts that result from your pipelines, along with fragile links to code revisions.
-DVC's approach guarantees reproducibility by working on top of Git instead, and not as a parallel system.
+DVC's approach guarantees reproducibility by working on top of Git instead, and not as a separate system.

 [experiment management]: /doc/user-guide/experiment-management
 [codified with dvc]: /doc/user-guide/project-structure/pipelines-files